 Locker assignments are available to students currently enrolled in and in good standing with the Department of Aeronautics & Astronautics.
 Students interested in checking out a locker can do so at the front desk in the Main Office (GUG 211).

-Assignments are made on a space-available basis with priority given to seniors, then juniors, then graduate students and other undergraduates.
 Assignments are made at the Department’s discretion to a single individual.
 The assigned user is solely responsible for the use and maintenance of the locker.
 Locker assignments are non-transferable.
 If a student no longer needs or wants to use a locker, she/he must remove the lock and all personal items and notify the Department main office.

 Eligibility & Period of Use